 STACREC noted that no submissions had been received to revise or update current definitions of fishing effort.
 It was proposed that a more direct approach be undertaken to ascertain the suitability of the current definitions, particularly as they apply to passive gear, by contacting individuals familiar with the analysis of these data.
 It was noted that any potential changes should be identified as quickly as possible, so the definitions can be made and forwarded to CWP for inclusion in the FAO handbook of fishery statistics.
-It was further noted that changes in the definition of fishing effort will have implications to the interpretation of historical data, and that clear explanation of the changes in definitions would be critical.
-The Committee also noted that in order to be useful, the new definitions should reflect information that can be realistically collected.
+It was further noted that changes in the definition of fishing effort will have implications to the interpretation of historical data, and that clear explanation of the changes in definitions should reflect information that can be realistically collected.